Arkaprava-Gupta/Bulk-image-inserter-VBA-in-word/README.md

 # Bulk-image-inserter-VBA-in-word
-Bulk image inserter VBA in word
+Bulk image inserter VBA code in word

+After u  save a ppt as image ...it creates multiple image files in a document ....then when u run this macro ...it

 Lets you pick a folder,